 What, not ANOTHER board from FriendlyArm?
 And yes, you’d be right to wonder why I’m doing a bunch of articles on them right now – well, it just so happens I got a box of stuff all at once so I thought I’d get them all out of the way at once.

 So – why another board?
+This blog entry is about the NanoPi K2.
 If you’ve read my various blogs you will know that regardless of what operating system these SBC board from various places are supposed to come with, I usually end up putting these boards onto Debian or more decently command-line Ubuntu and running my script on them.

 The only exception were a couple of earlier boards from these guys which ended up as media centres – Kodi etc. The T3 boards.
 Well, they’re good but compared to a good phone, most of these Android installations are either low resolution, slow speed or both.
 Indeed on a daily basis I end up apologising to the wife as the Android crawls along.
 I like to blame old versions of Android but ultimately most of these SBC boards are not as fast as a good phone.
 I often say in conversation – if only they’d use the chips used in phones…

 And so it was that I opened up the K2 board from FriendlyArm and the big claim is 4K video.
 I had to give it a go, didn’t I, so I downloaded the Android setup from their site.

 Now this board has a number of special features.
 Firstly it has an infra-red input and they supply an infra-red handset – so no messing around – it just “works”.
 Another feature which I don’t think any of the other boards manage – this board is size-compatible with the Raspberry Pi 2 and 3 – and that means – yes, you can use any of the millions of Raspberry Pi cases out there – and there are some beauties!!!
 Nice.

 Even then I wasn’t that optimistic about Android – after all I already have a media centre running and it takes some setting up – did I really want to go through all that again?